 1. Cool Hardwoods

-When it comes to hardwoods, the 2019 color forecast is “nature’s neutrals.”
-These colors range from as dark as almost black to as light as off-white.
-What most colors in this trendy palette have in common is that they have cool undertones.
+Regarding hardwoods, the 2023 color forecast is “nature’s neutrals.”
+These colors range from as dark as almost black to light as off-white.
+What most shades in this trendy palette have in common are cool undertones.
 That means cool wall colors would work well with them.
-Gray, which has gained popularity within the neutral color family in recent years, is definitely a popular choice and will continue to be for some time.
+Gray, which has gained popularity within the neutral color family in recent years, is a popular choice and will continue to be for some time.

 2. Bold Nature-Inspired Wall Colors

-The 2019 colors of the year will also derive some inspiration from nature.
-Except for a neutral gray or “greige” color, the other colors highlighted are bolder.
+The 2023 colors of the year will also derive some inspiration from nature.
+The highlighted colors are bolder except for a neutral gray or “greige” color.
 They include coral, blue, and clay.
 This is consistent with an emerging trend of featuring an edgier, more dramatic palette in the home.
 That said, neutrals aren’t going anywhere.
-They are tried-and-true and will continue to be popular options, though they may have to share a bit of the limelight with these bolder colors.
+They are tried and true and will continue to be popular, though they may have to share a bit of the limelight with these bolder colors.

 3. Neutrals With a Pop of Color

-Many online interior design platforms predict that a big trend for 2019 will be a color palette that is mostly neutral with just an occasional pop of color.
-This may mean that the popular coral color for 2019 may only appear on an accent wall in some cases, with the other walls painted white or a pale greige color.
-In many cases, decor and furniture will be used to provide these pops of contrasting color.
-Jewel-toned velvet furniture is in this year, and these pieces will provide a great accent when surrounded by neutral floors and walls.
+Many online interior design platforms predict that a big trend for 2023 will be a color palette that is mostly neutral with just an occasional pop of color.
+This may mean that the popular coral color for 2023 may only appear on an accent wall in some cases, with the other walls painted white or a pale greige.
+In many cases, decor and furniture will provide these pops of contrasting color.
+Jewel-toned velvet furniture is in this year, and these pieces will give a great accent when surrounded by neutral floors and walls.

 Paying attention to trends is important if you want your home to embrace current design preferences, but remember that the most important thing is that your home is a personal sanctuary that reflects the colors and styles you love.
 So, the best paint colors are ones that make you feel right at home.
 Some interior designers recommend looking in your closet to remind yourself of the colors you love.
 Don’t overthink it too much.